improving-minnesota/react-workshop/labs/lab-05-forms.md

 &nbsp;
 ## Add the Form into an Employee Detail Component

-- Now let's actually USE the form we just built.
+- Now let's actually use the form we just built.

 - Before we get started, an **EmployeeMixin** with basic form validation has been implemented for you.
-  - Open **client/src/mixins/employee.mixin.js** and look at what all is in there:
+  - Open **client/src/mixins/employee.mixin.js** and look at everything in it:
     - Attaching the **EmployeeStore** to the component.
     - `validate()` `validateAll()` `hasErrors()` and `toggleAdmin()` method implementations.
     - Basic validation for our form